kvxrlixd/Modified-JS/README.md

 # Illegal-Hell

-Modified Hell mod for venge.io, with visual advantages and overridden JS mechanics.
+Modified Hell mod for Venge.io with visual improvements and client-side JS overrides.

-# Venge.io modification

-Small set of client-side scripts for Venge.io to improve visibility and gameplay feel.

-Everything runs locally.
-No server-side changes.
+Set of scripts focused on visibility, responsiveness, and general gameplay feel.
+Everything runs locally — no server-side changes.

+---

+## Package Info

+This mod contains **three JavaScript files**:

+* Tree Hider (visual improvement)
+* FOV Unlock
+* Weapon Switch + Reload Fix

+Each script runs independently but is designed to work together as one setup.

 ---